marcusgia2505/classsExGameInstructions/docs/Elements.rst

 Pictures can be retrieved in the following ways:

 At the participant' screen
-	You can use the normal variable notation ($image;) to display pictures in textboxes.
+	You can use the normal variable notation ($image;) to display pictures in text boxes.

 At the lecturer screen
 	You can use :php:`$getValues(...)` to retrieve the pictures of all participants and display them (see :ref:`Programming:Functions`).